YarnSpinnerTool/YarnSpinner-Rust/docs/src/bevy_plugin/setup.md

 This self-explanatory line initializes the plugin.
 When using the standard constructor with no options, Yarn files will be searched for in the directory `<your game>/assets/dialog/`, where all files ending in `.yarn` will be compiled as soon as the game starts.

-The plugin makes sure all components of Yarn Slinger work except for any actual graphics.
+The plugin makes sure all components of Yarn Spinner work except for any actual graphics.
 You need to instantiate a [dialog view](dialog_views.md) for that:

 ```rust
 ExampleYarnSlingerDialogueViewPlugin::new(),
 ```

-Here we initialize the dialogue view shipped by the `bevy_yarn_slinger_example_dialogue_view` crate.
+Here we initialize the dialogue view shipped by the `bevy_yarnspinner_example_dialogue_view` crate.
 It offers some sensible defaults which you can see in the screenshots used throughout this guide.
 You can of course skip this and use your own dialogue view instead.